hkona2111/greenfield/docs/core-concept/billing-payment.md

 # Billing and Payment

+In Greenfield, users are required to pay two different types of fees:
-Greenfield will charge the users in two parts.
-Firstly, every transaction will require gas fees to pay the Greenfield validator to write the metadata on-chain.
-Secondly, the SPs charge the users for their storage service.
+- Firstly, every transaction will require gas fees to pay the Greenfield validator to write the metadata on-chain as described in [Gas and Fee](gas-fees.md) part.
+- Secondly, the SPs charge the users for their storage service.
 Such payment also happens on the Greenfield.

 This document is about the latter: how such off-chain service fees are billed and charged.

-There are two kinds of fees for the off-chain service: object storage fee and read fee:
+There are two kinds of fees for the off-chain service: **object storage fee** and **read fee**:

 1. Every object stored on Greenfield is charged a fee based on its size.
 The storage price is determined by the service providers.